 4.0 EHS MANAGEMENT:-

-- Contractor shall demonstrate a strong commitment to XXX’s EHS Policy.
+- The contractor shall demonstrate a strong commitment to XXX’s EHS Policy.

-- Be responsible for all aspect of contractor EHS performance & ensuring that his site supervisory person is competent and having authority to implement EHS system properly & to follow EHS practices and procedures.
+- Be responsible for all aspects of contractor EHS performance & ensuring that his site supervisory person is competent and has the authority to implement the EHS system properly & to follow EHS practices and procedures.